justinjohn0306/deepspeedpatcher/README.md

 - Build may appear to hang during CUDA kernel compilation (be patient and give it a few minutes)

 #### Manual Build Steps
-After downloading and extracting a DeepSpeed 0.15.x (or later) build, open an x64 Developer Command Prompt as Administrator (or initialize VS environment manually) and start the desired Python environment you want to build for.
+After downloading and extracting a DeepSpeed 0.15.x (or later) build, open a Visual Studio x64 Developer Command Prompt as Administrator (or initialize VS environment manually) and then start the desired Python environment you want to build for.

-Set required environment variables (example):
+Set required environment variables to point to your Nvidia CUDA Toolkit just before the bin path where nvcc.exe is located (example):
 ```
 set CUDA_HOME=C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.1
 set CUDA_PATH=C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.1
 set DISTUTILS_USE_SDK=1
 ```

-Verify environment is correctly set:
+You can verify environment is correctly set by testing NVCC and also CL:
 ```
 nvcc -V    # Should show CUDA version
 cl         # Should show MSVC version